mui/toolpad/docs/data/toolpad/getting-started/overview.md

 - **Canvas** - this is a place where you build your app and immediately preview how it looks like
 - **Inspector** - modify properties of a different instance

-## See it in action

-TODO: embed our demo video from landing page?

 ## What's next?

 [Try to build your first app](/toolpad/getting-started/quickstart/)